 Living Shorelines Grants & Technical Assistance Program

-This spring, the New Jersey Chapter of the Nature Conservancy is kicking off a program to assist communities in developing and implementing living shorelines as a nature-based solution to coastal erosion, and other coastal hazards.
-Living Shorelines are defined as shoreline stabilization techniques that incorporate native vegetation and natural materials to protect coastlines from coastal hazards, while also providing benefits to plants and wildlife.
+In September 2019, the New Jersey Chapter of the Nature Conservancy kicked off another round of its program to assist communities in developing and implementing living shorelines as a nature-based solution to the erosion of tidal shorelines, and other coastal hazards.

-We recently hosted an informational webinar on the program on March 15th, 2018.
-Topics covered included the Invitation for Proposals application process, as well as tools and resources for planning a living shoreline project in your area.
+Topics included the 2018 Invitation for Proposals application process as well as tools and resources for planning a living shoreline project.
 Click here to view the webinar.

 Project Planning Tools and Resources

 The Restoration Explorer: Living Shorelines App is a high-level screening tool that can help you decide what type of living shoreline technique may be appropriate for a given stretch of shoreline.

 The Stevens Institute of Technology Living Shoreline Engineering Guidelines can provide planners and engineers with guidance on technical and ecological parameters that can help with appropriate siting and design of living shoreline projects.

 The updated Community Resource Guide for Planning Living Shorelines contains helpful information on project development, including budget templates for living shorelines.

 The Procurement Guide for Nature-based Solutions contains sample RFP language to help communities contract and solicit expert input for implementing living shoreline projects.